owaissyed65/final-paper-readme/pst_final.md

 Here’s a structured, detailed summary of Pakistan’s river systems, organized heading‑wise for clarity:

 ---
-Absolutely, Owais!
-Let me explain the **Indus River System** and related rivers in a **very simple and clear way** so you can understand it better.

----

 ## 🌊 **1.
 Indus River System – Main River of Pakistan**